GoodforGod/itmo.help.bot/README.md

 Current - *1.2.0*

-Bot is working with full functionality.
-You can contact with developer throught **/feedback** command if you want.
+You can leave feedback or report bug via **/feedback** command if you want.

-# Info

-Source code will be released in some months after Bot release.